-The key points of the report(7): Characteristics of ALPS treated water
+The key points of the draft report(7): Characteristics of ALPS treated water

-- Two regulatory standards: - 1) Applicable to storage: to keep site boundary dose levels less than 1mSv/year

-Goal currently achieved through ALPS

-- 2) Applicable to release to the environment: to keep radionuclides concentrations of treated water less than the regulatory limit. - There are various concentration of ALPS treated water in the tanks, because: - Concentration of ALPS treated water depends on the attributes of water to be treated and operation management of ALPS such as frequency of absorbent exchange; and - Especially in the first few years after the accident, which was before improvement of ALPS performance, concentrations of tritium in ALPS treated water was relatively high. - In case of releasing ALPS treated water to the environment, the water needs to satisfy standard 2). - TEPCO announced to re-purify ALPS treated water, to meet standard 2) for radionuclides other than tritium. - After the re-purification, the water will be diluted to meet the standard 2) for tritium.
+- Two regulatory standards: - 1) Applicable to storage: to keep site boundary dose levels less than 1mSv/year Goal currently achieved through ALPS - 2) Applicable to release to the environment: to keep radionuclides concentrations of treated water less than the regulatory limit. - There are various concentration of ALPS treated water in the tanks, because: - Concentration of ALPS treated water depends on the attributes of water to be treated and operation management of ALPS such as frequency of absorbent exchange; and - Especially in the first few years after the accident, which was before improvement of ALPS performance, concentrations of tritium in ALPS treated water was relatively high. - In case of releasing ALPS treated water to the environment, the water needs to satisfy standard 2). - TEPCO announced to re-purify ALPS treated water, to meet standard 2) for radionuclides other than tritium.

-The key of the report(8): Examples of tritium emission
+The key of the draft report(8): Examples of tritium emission